gorkemsolun/Learn-Smart/README.md

 2. * `backend\Scripts\activate` for Windows
    * `source backend/bin/activate` for Unix

-3. `cd backend && mkdir files chat_histories` for Unix
-    `cd backend && mkdir files && mkdir chat_histories` for Windows.
+3. `cd backend && mkdir files chat_histories logs` for Unix `cd backend && mkdir files && mkdir chat_histories && mkdir logs` for Windows.
 This is where the file uploads are stored.

 4. `pip install -r requirements.txt`